anhnguyendepocen/quant-geo/01-Lesson.md

 * Describe what you see.
 * What does the warning mean?
-* Is ozone concentration higher on windy days?
-Hint: Make another plot to answer this question.
+* On average is ozone concentration higher on windy days?
+DO: Make a scatter plot to answer this question.

 ### On your own

 Consider the `cars` data frame.
-Create a scatter plot showing breaking distance (`dist`) on the vertical axis and speed (`speed`) on the horizontal axis.
+DO: Create a scatter plot showing breaking distance (`dist`) on the vertical axis and traveling speed (`speed`) on the horizontal axis.
 Describe what you see.